Renormalisation in the flow approach for singular SPDEs: Algebraic tools on decorated trees

 and

 This latter definition makes the use of the parameter $\mfv\in\{0,1\}$ as an indicator of the nodes we can graft on clear.
 The rest is given to the recursion.
 It will later be used to write the flow equation on coefficients in an abstract way.
-In the case where the parameter $\mfv$ is zero at the root, the graft does not happen there, the rest of the definition is given to the induction of the superior nodes.
-Note that the graft does not touch the grey edges, since they are only artefact allowing to keep tract of additional derivatives in the elementary differentials.
-In most of the cases, $\mfv$ can be pictured as being $1$ on every node.
+In the case where the parameter $\mfv$ is zero at the root, the graft does not happen there, the rest of the definition is given to the induction on the superior nodes.
+Note that the graft does not touch the grey edges, since they are only artefacts allowing to keep tract of additional derivatives in the elementary differentials.
+In many proofs of Section \ref{mainresults}, $\mfv$ will be set to $1$ on every node, and thus will not play any role.
 We subsequently introduce the operation $\rgraft_a^{\text{ {root}}}$ where the grafting only occurs at the root of the tree, if it is of course allowed.
 We also set $\rgraft_a^{\text{ {non-root}}}=\rgraft_a-\rgraft_a^{\text{ {root}}}$.
-We also define the following insertion product $\graft:\mcI'(T_0)\times T_0\to T_1$ by
+We consequently define the following insertion product $\graft:\mcI'(T_0)\times T_0\to T_1$ by

 and vanishing on other sets. \begin{example} Let us give a simple example of the operation we just introduced.